dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ## Create Relation ##
 Related object should exist before calling this API.

-There is two approach to create relation between objects.
+There are two approach to create relation between objects.

 1. Create relation when requesting create new object.
 2. Use separate API for creating relation between objects.